-Year ended 31 March 2023 Year ende Advocacy on: Need for increased capital and maintenance investment in roads.
+Year ended 31 March 2023 Year ended 31 March 2022 Advocacy on: Advocacy on: Need for increased capital and maintenance investment in roads.
 Continued investment on water assets during the Three Waters transition.
-Advocacy • Need roads • Healt busin Response to floods and cyclones with Emergency Management, Civil Defence, Local authorities.
-Road
+Response to floods and cyclones with Emergency Management, Civil Defence, Local authorities.
+Need for increased maintenance investment in roads and water.
+Health and safety protocols to support businesses to continue work in the pandemic.
+Road worker safety